 Jill, a 68-year old woman, underwent a below-the-knee amputation in which muscle flap failure occurred, and resulted in a debilitating, non-healing wound.

 For five months, Jill suffered with a non-healing wound at her below-the-knee amputation site.
-With ActiGraft® – a new, natural way to heal chronic and acute wounds – Jill reached complete healing in eight weeks.
+With ActiGraft – a new way to support the body's own wound healing processes – Jill reached complete healing in eight weeks.

 Jill, a diabetic with peripheral vascular disease – a circulation disorder caused by narrowing, blockage, or spasms in a blood vessel – suffered a below-the-knee amputation with failure to the muscle flap.